-203.9 DAILY TRAINING BULLETINS
+203.8 DAILY TRAINING BULLETINS

-The Department may choose to utilize the Lexipol Daily Training Bulletins (DTBs) are contained in a web-accessed system that provides training on the City of Sherwood Police Department Policy Manual and other important topics.
-Personnel Generally, one training bulletin is available for each day of the month.
+The Lexipol Daily Training Bulletins (DTBs) are contained in a web-accessed system that provides training on the City of Sherwood Police Department Policy Manual and other important topics.
+Generally, one training bulletin is available for each day of the month.
 However, the number of DTBs may be adjusted by the Support Captain.

-Members assigned to participate in DTBs shall only use login credentials assigned to them by the Patrol Support Captain.
-Personnel Members should not share their password with others and should frequently change their password to protect the security of the system.
-After each session, employees members should log off the system to prevent unauthorized access.
+Members assigned to participate in DTBs shall only use login credentials assigned to them by the Support Captain.
+Members should not share their password with others and should frequently change their password to protect the security of the system.
+After each session, members should log off the system to prevent unauthorized access.
 The content of the DTBs is copyrighted material and shall not be shared with others outside of this agency.

-Employees Members who are assigned to participate in the DTB program should complete each DTB at the beginning of their shift or as otherwise directed by their supervisor.
-Employees Members should not allow uncompleted DTBs to build up over time.
-Personnel , and may be required to complete DTBs missed during extended absences (e.g., vacation, medical leave) upon returning to duty.
-Although the DTB system can be accessed from any internet active computer, employees members shall only take DTBs as part of their on-duty assignment unless directed otherwise by a supervisor.
+Members who are assigned to participate in the DTB program should complete each DTB at the beginning of their shift or as otherwise directed by their supervisor.
+Members should not allow uncompleted DTBs to build up over time, and may be required to complete DTBs missed during extended absences (e.g., vacation, medical leave) upon returning to duty.
+Although the DTB system can be accessed from any internet active computer, members shall only take DTBs as part of their on-duty assignment unless directed otherwise by a supervisor.

-Supervisors will be responsible for monitoring the progress of personnel those under their command to insure ensure compliance with this policy.
+Supervisors will be responsible for monitoring the progress of those under their command to ensure compliance with this policy.